-The application for the Master of Science in Population Health Sciences is open to current or recent undergraduates looking to build quantitative experience and current professionals—including clinicians—who want to broaden their quantitative and methodological skills.
+The application for the Master of Science in Population Health Sciences is open to current or recent undergraduates looking to prepare for careers in population health or research, as well as current professionals—including clinicians—who want to broaden their quantitative and methodological skills.
 Successful applicants generally will demonstrate a passion for improving population health, an aptitude for learning high-level analytic research methods, and academic or professional achievements that show leadership skills, ethics, determination, resilience, and creativity.

 Below is a list of documents and information the Duke Graduate School requires:

 The Population Health Sciences master’s program is open to current or recent undergraduates looking to build quantitative expertise and current professionals—including clinicians—who want to broaden their quantitative and methodological skills.
 Given the multidisciplinary nature of the field, prospective students with a strong interest in the social sciences, analytics, or health care, may find this degree adds to their knowledge, skills, and career preparation.
 While prior education and other academic markers are important, above all, we are seeking well-rounded applicants of any age and background who are passionate about using high-level research methods to discover opportunities to improve population health.
 We're interested in candidates who demonstrate professionalism, leadership skills, ethics, determination, resilience, and creativity, across all domains of life.

 The Master of Science in Population Health Sciences is a quantitatively and methodologically rigorous program; students will take courses that rely on basic knowledge of statistics and mathematics.
 While the program does not mandate specific prerequisite classes, successful students will likely have completed at least one course in introductory statistics (or possess equivalent work experience) and at least one college-level math course (calculus or higher, e.g. linear algebra).
 Familiarity with computers and software is helpful.